Europa-Park: Attractions

 The theme park offers a mixture of rides, themed areas and parks.
 One of the main attractions is the hypercoaster Silver Star, which was planned by the Swiss engineering office Bolliger & Mabillard and constructed in cooperation with Mercedes-Benz.

 The roller coaster Euro-Mir has rotatable gondolas, so the ride is temporarily backwards.
 The ride in Eurosat CanCan Coaster takes place in a big sphere which is designed with special effects that create the illusion of a night flight over Paris; it was inspired by the style of Moulin Rouge.
 Euro-Mir and Eurosat are among the few roller coasters in the world that have a drum lift to move the coaster cars upwards.
 The ascent in a drum lift runs on spirally laid rails, in the middle of which there is a rotating body.
 At the bottom of the ride, the rotating body connects itself with a gripper arm to the coaster car, transports it upwards, and disconnects again.
-Another ride is called Poseidon, a water roller coaster.

 The Blue Fire Megacoaster is the first launched roller coaster in the Europa-Park, including a linear motor start and rollover elements, namely one looping, two corkscrews and one heartline roll.
 This roller coaster accelerates from 0 to 100 km/h in 2.5 seconds, reaches a maximum velocity of 110 km/h, is 38 m high and 1056 m long.
 In 2012, the first wooden rollercoaster Wodan - Timburcoaster opened.
 A special feature of this roller coaster is that it crosses paths with the Blue Fire Megacoaster and the Atlantic Supersplash water coaster.